Caravans for beginners

 Do your research on towing as you get further down the journey to caravan ownership, including reading our tips from Rob Deed Product Consultant on towing a caravan.

-What's important to remember in the purchase process
+What's important to remember in the purchase process?

-To maximise your enjoyment of the caravan and your time on the road you need to be sure that the company offers a few basic after sales steps:
+To maximise your enjoyment of the caravan and your time on the road, you need to be sure that the company offers a few basic after sales steps:

-- A full handover of use - for beginners there is nothing worse than getting the keys to your caravan and not even knowing where to find the radio, solar panel, batteries or how to even flush the loo!
+- A full handover of use.
+For beginners, there is nothing worse than getting the keys to your caravan and not even knowing where to find the radio, solar panel, batteries or how to even flush the loo!

 - Even for experienced caravanners this is important as every single brand is going to be different and have different products inside.

-- You would be surprised by how many people come through the doors at TrailLite trying to access parts for caravans they brought from companies that are now out of business or who can no longer access parts for them
+- You would be surprised by how many people come through the doors at TrailLite trying to access parts for caravans they bought from companies that are now out of business or who can no longer access parts for them

 Caravans are an easy option for anyone new to the on road lifestyle.